devonfw-tutorials/tutorial-compiler/runners/katacoda/templates/buildJava.md

 <%= cdCommand; %>

-Use the following command to build the java project.
+Use the following devon command to build the java project.

 `devon mvn clean install <%= skipTest; %>`{{execute}}